marcpriestley/DBrief/replit.md

 - Scores should persist until the next day, then reset to blank for new inputs
 - Integration with Oura Ring API for automated health data (Sleep Quality, Readiness only - Steps removed)
 - Trend graphs should pop up when tapping metric circles
-- Journal entries and scores should display in a dialog when holding calendar dates (3 seconds)
+- Journal entries and scores should display in a dialog when holding calendar dates (2 seconds)
 - No highlight box during calendar long-press
 - Journal entries must persist in textarea after saving
-- Duolingo-style streak tracking for user engagement
+- Duolingo-style streak tracking for user engagement based on score inputs (not journal entries)
+- Today's scores remain blank until manually inputted (no automatic Oura syncing for current day)
+- Analytics/trends show only user-input data (auto-synced scores excluded)

 ## Project Architecture
 - **Frontend**: React with TypeScript, Wouter for routing, TanStack Query for data fetching